- About SIG

 Arlen K. Hastings, Executive Director

-He has worked in science and medical journalism for over 25 years, serving as a reporter, writer, and foreign correspondent at Time magazine, Saturday Review, Psychology Today, and other publications; edited several newspapers; and written or edited five books on scientific topics.
+Mr. Anderson has worked in science and medical journalism for over 25 years, serving as a reporter, writer, and foreign correspondent at Time magazine, Saturday Review, Psychology Today, and other publications; edited several newspapers; and written or edited five books on scientific topics.
 He holds a B.A. in English from Yale University and an M.S. in Journalism from Columbia University.